ahmetugsuz/Finland_Bus_Routes_V2/README.md

 - **Developers and App Integration**: Developers can integrate the service's API into their applications to provide users with bus-related information, such as location tracking and arrival times.

-The **Finland Bus Routes** service is a valuable resource for improving public transportation experiences, enhancing traffic management, and supporting research efforts related to bus operations in Finland.
+The **Finland Bus Routes** service is a valuable resource for improving public transportation experiences, enhancing traffic management, and supporting research efforts related to bus operations in the greater Helsinki.
 Its real-time telemetry data and accessible API make it a powerful tool for a wide range of users and applications.

 ### Architecture <a name="architecture"></a>

 #### Database Architecture <a name="database-architecture"></a>

-This section provides an overview of the database architecture utilized in the Finland Bus Routes application.
+This section provides an overview of the database architecture utilized in the greater Helsinki Bus Routes application.
 The application relies on MySQL as the database management system to store and manage data related to bus stops, buses, real-time telemetry, and associated events.
 Below, you'll find details on the tables used in the MySQL database and their respective fields, outlining the structure and pupose of each table's columns:

 ##### `stop_event` Table